brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 So to fix this issue, download a distribution of Python from [python.org](https://www.python.org/downloads/) or use a virtual environment.
 This solution is also noted in [brentvollebregt/auto-py-to-exe#141](https://github.com/brentvollebregt/auto-py-to-exe/issues/141).

+Supporting Stack Overflow questions [here](https://stackoverflow.com/a/66686681), [here](https://stackoverflow.com/a/60567359) and [here](https://stackoverflow.com/a/63310595).

+If you install Python from python.org to fix this issue, you will need to install auto-py-to-exe in this new distribution.
+You will then also need to make sure you execute auto-py-to-exe from the newly installed distribution and not the old python from the windows store distribution.
+Executing `where auto-py-to-exe` can tell you where it will be execute from (the top result).

 ## Additional Information and Explanations
 Some things that are clear to people that use Python a lot are not always clear to new people.
 Here are some discussions about why and how things occur.